(B) Name and address.

-(2) The "address of applicant for licensing purposes" shall be the permanent physical business address of the applicant.
+(2) The address of applicant for licensing purposes shall be the permanent physical business address of the applicant.
 Post office boxes are not acceptable.
-All records shall be maintained at the business address listed on the application.
+All records required under Chapter 4707. of the Revised Code and the rules adopted under it shall be maintained at the business address listed on the application.

 (C) Photograph.
 A photograph of the applicant, measuring two inches by two inches, taken not more than sixty days prior to the date of the examination shall be filed with each application.

 (1) If qualified, the applicant shall be notified of the date, time and place of the examination.
 If the applicant fails to appear for the scheduled examination, the twenty-five dollar examination fee shall be forfeited and the application materials and license fee shall be returned.

 (2) The applicant must pass both the written and oral examinations to be issued a license.
 The applicant must answer seventy-five per cent of the questions correctly to pass the written examination.
 The Ohio auctioneers commission shall administer and grade the oral examination.
 The applicant must score seventy points in order to pass the oral examination.
 The commission shall notify the department if the applicant has passed or failed the examination.
 The oral examination grading rubric may be found in appendix A to this rule.